Skip to main content

 Once the new product development process starts, the first goal toward which all ideation is directed is to the so-called “product definition."

 Remember the “time-versus-decision-level” triangle?
-Just as a company's leadership might kick off the new product development process with the rather vague “Let’s build a compact class SUV," it’s now the product development team’s turn to further narrow down the parameters of the product.
+Just as a company's leadership might kick off the new product development strategy with the rather vague “Let’s build a compact class SUV," it’s now the product development team’s turn to further narrow down the parameters of the product.
 In our case, “compact class SUV” would mean looking at the current industry and market standards: 4200 mm long, 1600 mm high, 1800 mm wide, 100 kW engine power, four-wheel drive, seats for 5 passengers, 3 to 5 doors, etc.

 This set of fundamental, hence “product-defining” decisions is quite final and sets the path for all future product-related decisions.